inkoalawetrust/Smart-Marines/readme.md

 # Smart Marines

-A marine NPC actor that is quite a bit smarter than the vanilla brain dead monsters.
+Smart marines are NPCs for Doom that are far more intelligent than vanilla monsters

-## What they can do
+## What they can do (There is a lot)

 - Attack stuff by:
   - Bashing it with their rifle.
 But they normally avoid it if they can help it.
 (Melee)